CSStipendRankings/CSStipendRankings/README.md

 MIT Living Wage Calculator.
 We will review your pull request and merge it if everything looks good.

 ## License
 The code and data in this repository is licensed under the [Attribution-NonCommercial-NoDerivatives](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.
+See `COPYING` for details.